Last update:2025-05-22 18:33:16

 The configured App/API exceptions only apply to managed rules with the action “DDoS Managed Challenge”.

-As attackers often bypass protection by constantly changing attack characteristics, and to reduce the risk of false positive when there is no attack, adaptive protection rules are designed to be generated only during attacks, and deleted 15 minutes after the attack stops.
-If you analyze that a historical protection rule can effectively protect against multiple attacks, and the risk of false positive is extremely low, you can manually configure the rule into Custom Rules or Rate Limiting for continuous protection of the website.
+Because attackers tend to bypass defenses by constantly changing attack signatures, and to reduce the risk of false interception when there is no attack, adaptive protection rules are generated only during attacks and automatically deleted 15 minutes after attacks stop.
+If you analyze that a certain protection rule can effectively protect against multiple attacks, you can manually configure it into Custom Rules or Rate Limiting according to the rule information description to continuously protect the website.
+You can view the rule deployment history by: